30th Cavalry Division (Soviet Union): Second World War

 The unit remained with the 4th Guards Cavalry Corps (commanded by Lieutenant General Issa Pliyev) into 1944.
 In early 1944 during the Dnieper–Carpathian offensive the 30th Cavalry Division, under Major General Vasily Sergeevich Golovskoi, fell upon German divisions withdrawing from Odessa, forcing their surrender.
 The division was moved further north and west later that year.
 In July 1944 it raced to seize Stowbtsy (modern Belarus) ahead of advancing German forces from the 28th Jäger Division (Wehrmacht).
 That same month it received the honorifics "Baranovichi" and "Slonim", receiving one for "Brest" in August.

 The 30th Cavalry Division was part of the Soviet forces committed at Nyíregyháza in the Autumn 1944 Battle of Debrecen.
 The unit was effectively wiped out by a counterattack by the 23rd Panzer Division on 24 October which recaptured the town.
 It had by this point been equipped with vehicles of American origin through the Lend-Lease scheme.

 The division survived and in 1945 was commanded by Major General Grigoriy Ivanocvich Reva.
 The 30th Cavalry Division was one of the few pre-war regular divisions of the Red Army that was not redesignated as guards during the war.
-The Red Army's cavalry divisions were converted into mechanised divisions after the war, though some survived until Georgy Zhukov's reforms of 1954–55.
+By summer 1945, the 30th Cavalry Division was transformed into the 11th Mechanised Division and garrisoned in Sambir, Carpathian Military District.
+In 1946, the division moved to Pukhavichy, Byelorussian Military District.
+It was disbanded on 23 March 1947.